Summer Camp Instructor/ Nature Mentor

 - Wilderness First Aid

-If applying to continue in fall, this position is a range of 21 to 30 hours per week.
+If applying to continue in the fall, this position is a range of 21-30 hours per week.
 Hours will fluctuate based on availability and experience.

-Paid training and professional development sessions throughout the year
+- Paid training & professional development sessions throughout the year

-Health and dental benefits through Pacific Blue Cross (50% of Monthly premium covered) for staff working in year-long programs who work a minimum of 20 hours/week
+- Health & Dental benefits through Pacific Blue Cross ( 50% of Monthly premium covered) for staff working in year-long programs who work a minimum 20 hours/week

 Applications are due right away.
-The review of applications will be ongoing until the position is filled.
+The review of applications will be ongoing until the positions are filled.

 Thank you for your interest and please note that only shortlisted candidates will be contacted.

-We recognize the importance of employment equity and workplace diversity and encourage Indigenous applicants, people of colour, all genders, and LGBT2Q+ folks to apply.
+We recognize the importance of employment equity and workplace diversity and encourage Indigenous, Black and People of Colour, all genders, and 2SLGBT2Q+ folks to apply.